sayyedrabeeh/artist/readme.md

 ![AI Sketch Studio Banner](screenshots/banner.png)

-A Django-powered web application that transforms your images into beautiful artistic sketches and paintings using advanced computer vision techniques.
+A Django web application that transforms your images into beautiful artistic sketches and paintings using advanced computer vision techniques.

 opencv + numpy image processing